jasjadv/juice-cheater/README.md

 # Introduction
 OWASP Juice Shop is a very nice way to train security/hacking skills.
 However when using the shop in CTF-events be aware of the fact it is fairly simple to abuse the continue-code of the shop to fake any progress without figuring out a challenge at all.

-This python program will show you how to abuse the continue-code feature of the juice-shop.
+This python program is a proof-of-concept abusing the continue-code feature of the juice-shop.

 NOTE: Please only use this program on an instance of the OWASP Juice Shop you control yourself or has been setup for you alone.
 So don't be a jerk and use this on public instances of the OWASP Juice Shop!